riazul701/dev-notes/Hardware/Arduino/Project.md

 **Make Water Level Indicator And Switch For Water Tank**

+* Transfer data from ESP32 to ESP32 using ESP-NOW protocol.
 * Using arduino/esp32 and ultrasonic sensor, water level can be detected.
 * Show output in LCD display like volume up/down style.
 * Use ESP32 to remotely show output in LCD display.